ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-28-The Art of Frontend Engineering.md

 ## Personal Note
    Before entering frontend engineering, I used to consider it as a boring type of software engineering.
 Who would someone sit and write CSS and edit pixels huh?
 But working through a wide variety of tickets, features, experiments and bugs I understood:
    - It's a very rewarding field.
 You get direct user feedbacks via analytics and you see people interacting with your work.
+More importantly you have something to showcase.
-   - A simple, blazing fast UI with a good UX can literally make a difference of millions of dollars.
+   - A simple, blazing fast UI with a good UX can literally make a difference of millions of dollars. <a href="https://www.fastcompany.com/1825005/how-one-second-could-cost-amazon-16-billion-sales" target="_blank">Read</a>
    - A normal average person does not care about your caching techniques etc. They just want to get their work done.
 So keep it simple.
 Amazon's UI is not the best out there but it works and earns them billions of dollars.
    - Understanding the life-cycle of frameworks and libraries is very important.
 Especially when the whole frontend engineering depends a lot on open-source.
    - Learn principles not implementations.
 The implementation might change every 6 months but the principles remain the same.
+   - Once you are comfortable with frontend engineering, try contributing to open-source.
+Frontend is one of the domains where you don't need a huge domain knowledge before you try contributing to open-source unlike ML (pytorch etc.) and infrastructure (kubernetes etc.).

 <br/>
 <hr>